3d-pli/sphere-histo/README.md

 # Sphere Histogram
 ## Brief description
-_Sphere Histogram_ is a graphical tool to depict a distribution of points in 3D space on a sphere approximated by congruent triangles.
+`sphere-histo` is a graphical tool to depict a distribution of points in 3D space on a sphere approximated by congruent triangles.
 The triangles' colors indicate the density of points lying in the respective direction.
-Points can be read in from .npy files with shape (n, 3).
+Points can be read from .npy files with shape (n, 3).

 ## Dependencies
 - qt5-default